n4x0r/n4x0r.github.io/_posts/2019-12-30-Overview_of_cyberwarfare.md

 * **Cohesion** - How well a team works together individually and collectivelly with other teams and how good they follow the executive order.

-High cohesion may impact creativity capacity.
+High cohesion may impact negatively creativity capacity.
 If there is a very strict set of commands to execute a specific action or a high priority on an finite operational ROI and no investment in innovation, creativity capacity will be damaged consequently.

 The previous factors serve as a good theoritical standard to measure a given team's efficiency on conducted operations.
 Likely important is to know that there are various styles in which to organise operational teams.
 The following table shows Dave Aitel's (former NSA cyber-operative) Meta - operational team structures: